Ulaanbaatar: Socialist era

 During the socialist period, especially following the Second World War, most of the old ger districts were replaced by Soviet-style blocks of flats, often financed by the Soviet Union.
-Urban planning began in the 1950s, and most of the city today is a result of construction between 1960 and 1985.
+Urban planning began in the 1950s, and much of the city core today is a result of construction between 1960 and 1985.

 The Trans-Mongolian Railway, connecting Ulaanbaatar with Moscow and Beijing, was completed in 1956, and cinemas, theaters, museums and other modern facilities were erected.
 Most of the temples and monasteries of pre-socialist Khüree were destroyed following the anti-religious purges of the late 1930s.
 The Gandan monastery was reopened in 1944 when the U.S. Vice President Henry Wallace asked to see a monastery during his visit to Mongolia.

-Democratic protests of 1989–1990
+Contemporary era

-Ulaanbaatar was a major site of demonstrations that led to Mongolia's transition to democracy and market economy in 1990.
-On 10 December 1989, protesters outside the Youth Culture Center called for Mongolia to implement perestroika and glasnost in their full sense.
-Dissident leaders demanded free elections and economic reform.
-On 14 January 1990, the protesters, having grown from two hundred to over a thousand, met at the Lenin Museum in Ulaanbaatar.
-A demonstration in Sükhbaatar Square on 21 January followed.
-Afterwards, weekend demonstrations were held in January and February, accompanied by the forming of Mongolia's first opposition parties.
+Ulaanbaatar and chiefly Sükhbaatar Square was a major site of demonstrations that led to Mongolia's transition to democracy and market economy in 1990.
+Starting on 10 December 1989, protesters outside the Youth Culture Centre called for Mongolia to implement perestroika and glasnost in their full sense.
+After months of large-scale demonstrations and hunger strikes, the governing Mongolian People's Revolutionary Party resigned on 9 March 1990.
+The provisional government announced Mongolia's first free elections, which were held in July 1990, paving the way for the new constitution of 1992 and the dissolution of the Mongolian People's Republic.

-On 7 March, ten dissidents assembled in Sükhbaatar Square and went on a hunger strike.
-Thousands of supporters joined them.
-More arrived the following day and the crowd grew more unruly.
-71 people were injured, one fatally.
-On 9 March, the Communist Mongolian People's Revolutionary Party (MPRP) government resigned.
-The provisional government announced Mongolia's first free elections, which were held in July.
-The MPRP won the election and resumed power.

-Since 1990

-Since Mongolia's transition to a market economy in 1990, the city has experienced further growth—especially in the ger districts, as construction of new blocks of flats had basically slowed to a halt in the 1990s.
-The population has more than doubled to over one million inhabitants.
-The rapid growth has caused a number of social, environmental and transportation problems.
-In recent years, construction of new buildings has gained new momentum, especially in the city center, and apartment prices have skyrocketed.
+Since Mongolia's transition to a market economy in 1990, the city has experienced rapid growth.
+From a population of 535,000 in 1990, it had grown to 1 million inhabitants by 2007, and 1.5 million by 2021, or about half the entire country's population.
+Much of this rapid population rise is attributed to migration from rural areas, as herder families abandon their traditional lifestyles in search of opportunities in the city.
+Much of these new arrivals settle in ger districts without plumbing, sanitation, central heating, and basic services.
+This rise in population, including the formation of new settlement areas, has not been accompanied with appropriate investment in infrastructure and services, hampering development and causing a myriad of problems.

-In 2008, Ulaanbaatar was the scene of riots after the Mongolian Democratic, Civic Will Party and Republican parties disputed the Mongolian People's Revolutionary Party's victory in the parliamentary elections.
-A four-day state of emergency was declared, the capital was placed under a 22:00-to-08:00 curfew, and alcohol sales banned; following these measures, rioting did not resume.
+Ulaanbaatar was the scene of riots in 2008 after supporters of the opposition parties disputed the ruling Mongolian People's Revolutionary Party's claim of victory after the parliamentary elections.
+A four-day state of emergency was declared, the capital was placed under a curfew, and alcohol sales banned with no further riots taking place.
 This was the first deadly riot in modern Ulaanbaatar's history.

 In April 2013, Ulaanbaatar hosted the 7th Ministerial Conference of the Community of Democracies, and has also lent its name to the Ulaanbaatar Dialogue on Northeast Asian Security.

+Chinggis Khaan International Airport in south of Ulaanbaatar was opened to the public on 4 July 2021 as the main airport of the city.

+Since the 2010s Ulaanbaatar has seen a construction boom filling the city with high-rise offices and apartment blocks.